TomaszRewak/C-sharp-console-gui-framework/README.md

 Displays `Data` in a grid based on provided column definitions.

 The `ColumnDefinition` defines the column `Header`, its `Width` and the data `Selector`.
-The `Selector` can be used to extract a text from a data row, specify that cell's color, or even define a custom content generator.
+The `Selector` can be used to extract text from a data row, specify that cell's color, or even define a custom content generator.

 ##### DockPanel